 - Keep a running to-do list for errands.
 Sounds very basic but most people don’t have a separate to-do list for their admin tasks.
 Instead, they try to remember it, write it on post-its or set random reminders.
 Save yourself some time and start to manage your errands properly.

 - Get them done in scheduled time slots.
 The thing with errands is that they like to stay on our to-do list for a very long time, making us feel worse every time we look at it.
-This behaviour not only impairs your productivity but also negatively impacts your happiness.
+This behavior not only impairs your productivity but also negatively impacts your happiness.
 Staying on top of your admin stuff is easy and can really improve the quality of your life.
 So after you have set up your to-do list and divided your errands into batches, assign specific time slots in your calendar for getting them done.
-Bonus points if you combine it with things you enjoy like having a coffee in town after picking up a parcel from the post office or listening to your favourite music while paying all your bills online.
+Bonus points if you combine it with things you enjoy like having a coffee in town after picking up a parcel from the post office or listening to your favorite music while paying all your bills online.
+To fully optimize how you spend your time, I recommend setting up a weekly default schedule with time-blocks for all your priorities as well as admin tasks.
+You can download my own weekly schedule template here to give you an idea about how that could look like.

 - Have a default packing list for different occasions.
 Business trip, city break, beach holidays or yoga retreat — identify the trips you do most often and set up a default packing list for it.
 Opt for fashion items that can be combined multiple ways and have your toiletry bag flight-ready with mini-versions of your cosmetics.